 The Arts programme is also supported by UEFA, Canal & River Trust, Mayors of London and Greater Manchester and Libraries Connected.

 A heritage and legacy initiative accompany these new artistic commissions as part of the programme to celebrate the tournament.
 The initiative will highlight women's rights, equality, and activism through the lens of the game with exhibitions across the Host Cities, oral stories and heritage films.
 It will shine a light on the experiences of women footballers that have never been told through stories and objects that have been gathered for the first time.
-A dedicated Heritage section will be launching on our website soon.
+Visit our dedicated Heritage website here

 Eight outdoor and eight indoor exhibitions will be held across museums and sites in the Host Cities including Brent Museum and Archives, Brighton Museum, Gunnersbury Park Museum, the National Football Museum, Clifton Park Museum, SeaCity Museum, Trafford Local Studies Centre, and Wigan and Leigh Archives.
 Each exhibition spotlights local footballers in each city through portraits, objects and stories which tell of the resistance and perseverance of women players, as well as their passion for the game.
 Beyond the exhibitions, Host Cities have collated 80 oral histories and 40 memory films which have been co-curated with both retired and young players.

-More information about Heritage events can be found here
+More information about Heritage events can be found by selecting the host city on the Heritage Programme homepage here